gjtorikian/html-pipeline/UPGRADING.md

 ### Changed namespace

-This project is now under a module called `HTMLProofer`, not `HTML::Proofer`.
+This project is now under a module called `HTMLPipeline`, not `HTML::Pipeline`.

 ### Removed filters